 For us grantwriters, this step would be the actual written proposal.
 Make sure you submit by the deadline!
 Program officers often prefer receiving materials far in advance.
 Some even consider requests on a rolling basis, and so proposals received earlier in the grant cycle have an advantage over those who submit on the deadline day.

 Whatever the funding decision is, be sure to say “thank you” for their thoughtful consideration of your request for funding.
 If you weren’t successful, ask for feedback.
 You may not get it, but if you do it’s amazing the type of information you can learn that isn’t posted anywhere on a website or included in a form 990.
 Some questions you can ask are: Is there a theme among the grantees who successfully received funding?
 Was our case aligned with your priorities and would it be worth applying again?
 Can you help me better understand why we were unsuccessful?

 If you are successful, consider opportunities to keep them close to your work over the course of the grant period.
 Send a friendly email with an article that relates to your work: “I just saw this report released and thought you might be interested in it.
 Hope you are well!”
 Informal updates on how the work is progressing and inviting them to visit your organization can be a great way to bring your work to life.
 As always, if something goes not according to plan in the grant, make sure you communicate with the foundation before the final report.
 Advanced notice and direct honesty can go a long way in building trusting relationships.

 Good luck on your grantseeking in 2019!

 About the Author: Kari Aanestad is the Director of Advancement at the Minnesota Council of Nonprofits.
 In this role, Kari advances the mission and work of MCN and Minnesota’s nonprofit sector through strategic visioning, fundraising, relationship development, sector research, and education.
-She is also the Vice President of the Minnesota-Northstar Chapter of the Grant Professionals of America.
+She is also the Vice President of the Minnesota-Northstar Chapter of the Grant Professionals Association.